AleksandraSirv/STED-simulation/README.md

   - Tests for valid and invalid parameter ranges (wavelengths, NA, intensities).
   - Tests for return types and shapes of PSFs.
   - Tests for correct computation of diffraction limit and FWHM.
+  - Tests for correct Gaussian PSF peak and symmetry
+  - Tests to verify that Laguerre-Gaussian has zero intensity in the ceter but nonzero intensity in the surrounding ring
+  - Tests for mathematical behaviour of Gaussian function
+  - Test for correct effective PSF behaviour

 - **_main.py_**
   Main entry point of the simulation: